Go to Content

 Absolutely.
 However, we use a specialized truck that is exclusively used for hard drive destruction.
 We are the only company in State of Indiana that has this type of mobile shredding equipment.
 We can shred approximately 300 drives an hour.
 And, as with our paper shredding service, all of the shredded material is then delivered to a recycler for complete reprocessing.
 Please note – shredding hard drives is a very good practice.
 What good is it to shred the printed output of a computer but not shredding the device where all of your printed documents are stored?

-The second type of service is designed for clients that want to make sure that all confidential documents that are generated within their business are completely destroyed before these documents ever leave their premises.
-With this On-going Shredding Service, we will provide locked security containers for your business.
-Then, any confidential document to be destroyed can be placed in these containers.
-We then schedule a regular service cycle, ranging from every week to every other month.
-Our employees will empty the contents of your security container and shred all of those documents in your parking lot.
-Our prices for this service start at $45.
+The second type of service is designed for clients who want to ensure that all confidential documents generated within their business are destroyed before these documents ever leave their premises.
+With this ongoing Shredding Service, we will provide locked security containers for your business.
+Then, all confidential documents can be placed in these containers for destruction at the scheduled time.
+We schedule a regular service cycle, ranging from every week to every other month.
+Our team will empty the contents of your security container(s) and shred all of those documents in our mobile shred truck before leaving your facility.
+Our prices for this service start around $53.

 All of Proshred shredding services are performed onsite, at your location.
 Nothing leaves your premises until it’s completely destroyed.
 Additionally, you can witness the entire process, providing the peace of mind that your business stays your business.